syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/How-to.md

 {% endhighlight  %}
 {% endtabs %}

-## Set Dynamic DataSource to Grid
+## Set dynamic dataSource to grid

 Grid control is capable of updating its dataSource as and when required.
-Grid method “DataSource” helps in achieving this and in this method parameter, you have to pass the new dataSource as List Collection.
+The grid method “DataSource” helps in achieving this and in this method parameter, you have to pass the new dataSource as list collection.

-For instance, consider a textbox above Grid and depending on its value, you can update a new datasource to Grid dynamically.
+For instance, consider a textbox previous the grid and depending on its value, you can update a new datasource to the grid dynamically.

 {% tabs %}